IEAWindTask37/windIO/README.md

 An example of a turbine yaml file can be found here test/turbine_example.yaml.

-The file is validated using the jsonschema library (https://github.com/Julian/jsonschema) and it is unit-tested on travis.
+The file is validated using the jsonschema library (https://github.com/Julian/jsonschema) and it is unit-tested on GitHub Actions.

-The status of travis can be checked here https://travis-ci.com/github/IEAWindTask37/windIO